TheftJord/CSCIO-651-Group-Project/README.md

 * Insert Part ID into the provided TextField
 * Click the Remove Button to remove part from data

+### Update Function:
+* Insert Part ID of part you wish to update the Description of
+* Insert new Description into provided textfield at the same time as Part ID
+* Click Update Button

 ## Menu Options:

 ### Open File: